-Step One: Loosening the Track Screws
+Step One: Loosen the Track Screws

-Step Two: Adjusting the Track Position
+Step Two: Adjust the Track Position

-Step Three: Tightening Track Screws
+Step Three: Tighten the Track Screws

-Step Four: Adjusting Other Track
+Step Four: Adjust the Other Track

-After adjusting one track, you’ll have to adjust the other track as well.
-Therefore, use a rubber mallet to ensure it’s perfectly straight.
-Then, tighten the screws.
+After adjusting the first track, you’ll have to adjust the track on the opposite side as well.
+Repeat the steps above using a screwdriver, level and a rubber mallet to ensure it’s perfectly straight.

 Adjusting the Tracks for a Garage Stop Rubbing Against Molding

-Step One: Loosening Track Bolts
+Step One: Loosen the Track Bolts

-Step Two: Adjusting Door Gap
+Step Two: Adjust the Door Gap

 Step Three: Tightening Track Bolts

-Last but not least, tighten the track bolts using a wrench.
+Once you’ve properly adjusted the gap in your garage door, tighten the track bolts using a wrench.
 Confirm they are well tightened, but avoid over-tightening them.